A Framework for Formulating Polychromatic Theories of Emission: The framework in the Hilbert space

-where $\Id$ is the identity operator.
-The scattering operator $\op{S}$ of a material system acts on incoming illumination fields to produce the corresponding outgoing fields.
-Appendix~\ref{app:conventions} summarizes the mathematical setting that we use in this article, which is based on the Hilbert space of solutions of Maxwell equations, $\mathbb{M}$.
+The mathematical setting that we use in this article is based on the Hilbert space of solutions of Maxwell equations, $\mathbb{M}$.
 We use the bra--ket notation by Dirac, and denote a particular solution of Maxwell equations as $\ket{f}$.
-Notably, the projection of a field $\ket{f}$ onto itself, $\mybraket{f}{f}$, is equal to the number of photons in the field \cite{Gross1964,Zeldovich1965}.
+Such setting has been recently reviewed \cite{FerCor2024b}, and appendix~\ref{app:conventions} contains a very brief overview thereof, including expressions for the scalar product between two fields $\braket{f|h}$.
+The projection of a field $\ket{f}$ onto itself, $\mybraket{f}{f}$, is equal to the number of photons in the field \cite{Gross1964,Zeldovich1965}.
+Also, the amount of fundamental quantities such as energy and momentum in a given field can be conveniently expressed as $\braket{f|\Gamma|f}$, where $\Gamma$ is the self-adjoint operator representing a given quantity:

-The absorption by the object can be formalized by considering the difference between the number of photons of the incoming field $\ket{f}$, and the number of photons of the outgoing field $\op{S}\ket{f}$: